hackclubnmit/workshops/002-NOV-27-2019/README.md

 ```
 3.)
 Go to settings in the respective repository scroll down for github pages option.
 - Make the hosting branch from Master
-- Now you can see there is a link that states that your page is being published at: <Link>
+- Now you can see there is a link that states that your page is being published at
 - Note that this process might take some time (3-4 min at max).
 - You will have a link that will guide you to the page having content that you have added in your repository.

 4.)
 For cutomized repository You will have to follow these steps:
-- Go to HTML5 Link:https://html5up.net/
+- Go to HTML5 Link: https://html5up.net/
 - Download the template you are interested in
 - Now extract the files and open the Eentire files in your favorite code editor.
 - Hopping you know html and css- Now coustomize the common fields out in these templpate as your liking.